runeisnot-email/rune-rfc/protocol.md

 public key and (2) the sender signs the message with its private key.

-Then, the `CLIENT MESSAGE` that is actually send to the server conforms to the following UTF-8 encoded JSON:
+The `CLIENT MESSAGE` that is actually sent to the server conforms to the following UTF-8 encoded JSON:

 ```json